 A/B testing involves sending two versions of an email to a small portion of your audience to see which one performs better.

 You can test different elements such as subject lines, email designs, calls-to-action, or sending times.
-The results will give you insights into your subscriber’s likes and dislikes.
-For example, you might find out they don’t care for certain news, but open every email with advice on teeth brushing.
+The results will give you insights into your subscribers’ likes and dislikes.
+For example, you might find out that patients ignore general office news but open emails with practical teeth-cleaning tips, insurance reminders, or check-up offers.

 Final thoughts

-• Use emails to deliver important information or valuable offers at the right time.
-With automation and personalization set up, your clients stay engaged and informed, while you save time and money.
+- Use emails to deliver important information or valuable offers at the right time.
+With automation and personalization set up, your patients stay engaged and informed, while you save time and reduce manual follow-up.

-• Keep experimenting with your email campaigns.
-Try A/B tests, different designs, and subject lines to see what works best for your patients.
+- Keep experimenting with your email campaigns.
+Try A/B tests, different designs, subject lines, send times, and calls to action to see what works best for your patients.